 The bioeconomy uses renewable biological resources from land and sea-such as fish, forests, and micro-organisms-to produce energy, food, and value-added materials.
-A forest bioeconomy encompasses traditional sectors such as forestry, page- and wood products Security autor as noteinty (page and work products, as well as new energing inducting such as textiles, chemicals, new packaging and building products, biopharma, and envices related to these products and forest services spanning recreation, huming, tourism, carbo storage, biodiversity.
-A circular bioeconony maintains the value of products, bioeconony maintains the value of products, amaterials, and resources as long as possible, and minimizes generation of waster-while sustainably managing forests.
-In the last because, the subcontainty has taken on a much larger role, with strategies and policies designed around the world to support its development.
-At the beginning of 2018, a quarter of the world's countries (49) were pursuing blocecommy development in their policy strategies.
-The most significant emerging wood-based product markets are in construction, testile, chemical, and biofuel industries, and a number of small upstream niche markets such as commeties, food additives, and pharmaceuticale.
-Industry boundaries are flexible, as chemical, energy, and forest industries use some of the same feedback and develop products for the same markets.
+A forest bioeconomy encompasses traditional sectors such as forestry, page- and wood products Sectors such as overany puper and work products, as well as new energing inductives such as textiles, chemicals, new packaging and building products, biopharma, and evicer related to these productsand forest services spanning recreation, huming, tourism, carbo storage, biodiversity.
+A circular bioecommy maintains the value of products, materials, and recources as long as possible, and minimizes generation of waster-while sustainably managing forests. on a much larger role, with strategies and policies designed around the world to support its development.
+At the beginning of 2018, a quarter of the world's countries (49) were pursuing bioeconomy development in their policy strategies.
+The most significant emerging wood-based product markets are in construction, testile, chemical, and biofuel industries, and a number of small upstream incine markets such as comertics, food additives, and pharmaceuticals, industry boundaries are flexible, as chemical, energy, and forest industries use some of the same feedstocks and develop products for the same markets.